casaper/fantasticon/README.md

-  --selector <value>           use a CSS selector instead of 'tag + prefix' (default: null) --tag <value>                CSS base tag for icons (default: i) -u, --fonts-url <value>      public url to the fonts directory (used in the generated CSS) --debug                      display errors stack trace (default: false) --silent                     run with no logs (default: false) --help                       display help for command
+  --selector <value>           use a CSS selector instead of 'tag + prefix' (default: null) --tag <value>                CSS base tag for icons (default: i) -u, --fonts-url <value>      public url to the fonts directory (used in the generated CSS) --custom-template-css <value>   use your own handlebar template intead of the default one --custom-template-scss <value>  use your own handlebar template intead of the default one --custom-template-html <value>  use your own handlebar template intead of the default one --debug                      display errors stack trace (default: false) --silent                     run with no logs (default: false) --help                       display help for command